 My point though is that from today, I don’t want you wasting any more time on this question.
 Choose ONE style of introduction and stick to it (and don’t try to hedge your bets and have both – it is a total waste of words!)

 I also have another post about Discuss Both Sides essays that you may find useful – it describes the most dangerous error that you can make with this type of essay (and how to avoid).
 Simply click here to read.

-And, if you found this blog post useful (which let’s be honest, it is written by a university lecturer and examiner, so you should!), then don’t forget to check out my full writing course at www.myieltsclassroom.com , where I will show you how to write good introductions and conclusions for EVERY type of essay. 🚀
+And, if you found this blog post useful, then don’t forget to check out my full writing course at www.myieltsclassroom.com , where I will show you how to write good introductions and conclusions for EVERY type of essay. 🚀